dickyathalla/DryerPi/readme.md

 # Logging
-When you run the application the Raspberry Pi will create a log file, `logfile.log` in the `DryerPi` directory.
+When you run the application the Raspberry Pi will create a log file, `dryerPi.log` in the `DryerPi` directory.
 These will have a timestamp when each event was triggered for assistance with debugging.

 Example Logfile:
 ```